ACGA is dedicated to bringing the community gardening and urban agriculture up-to-date information. We do this through periodic publications.

 - Greening Review 1999: Greening in the Schoolyard (PDF)

 Through Community Gardening by Jeanette Abi-Nader, David Buckley, Kendall Dunnigan and Kristen Markley.

-This invaluable resource presents ten core principles of community building (chapter 1) that form the foundation for a participatory approach to leadership, community and organizational development.
-Strategies for implementing these principles are then discussed in terms of community organizing at the community garden level (chapter 2) and in how to create and strengthening a community garden organization (chapter 3).
+This invaluable resource presents ten core principles of community building (chapter 1) that form the foundation for a participatory approach to leadership, community, and organizational development.
+Strategies for implementing these principles are then discussed in terms of community organizing at the community garden level (chapter 2) and how to create and strengthen a community garden organization (chapter 3).

 Accompanying each of these core chapter concepts are a set of workshop curricula that walk the reader through the process of conducting a training on each topic.
 These curricula are based on workshops developed and presented by professional trainers.
 To strengthen the impact of these workshops, information on adult learning and workshop facilitation (chapter 4) is included.

 Finally, the Growing Communities Curriculum includes an appendix with resources lists, handouts and other useful information.